 How long the wine has been cellared is one factor that affects how long your wine lasts after using a wine preserver

-To that end, recently released wines – especially young wines meant for ageing – will probably last the full time that the product states.
+To that end, recently released wines – especially young wines meant for ageing – will probably last the full time a wine preserver company states.

-All other wines – wines meant to be drunk right away, wines that are already aged – will not last as long as the product states.
+All other wines – wines meant to be drunk right away, wines that are already aged – will not last as long as a wine preserver company states.

 Wines with higher tannin levels will last longer than wines with low tannin